2025–26 Slovak Cup

-The 2025–26 Slovak Cup is the 57th season of the annual Slovak football cup competition.
-It will be sponsored by Slovnaft and known as the Slovnaft Cup for sponsorship purposes.
+The 2025–26 Slovak Cup was the 57th season of the annual Slovak football cup competition.
+It was sponsored by Slovnaft and known as the Slovnaft Cup for sponsorship purposes.

-Slovak First Football League team Spartak Trnava are the defending champions, having defeated MFK Ružomberok in the previous season's final for their second overall title.
+Slovak First Football League team Spartak Trnava were the defending champions, having defeated MFK Ružomberok in the previous season's final for their second overall title.

-The winners of the cup will qualify for the 2026–27 UEFA Europa League first qualifying round.
+The winners of the cup qualified for the 2026–27 UEFA Europa League first qualifying round.

 Format

 The Slovak Cup is played as a knockout tournament.
 All matches that end up as a draw after 90 minutes are decided by penalty shoot-outs.
 All rounds are played as one-off matches except the semi-finals, which are played over two legs.